Rosenburg: Renaissance and early modern era

-From 1593 to 1597, under the rule and by order of Sebastian Grabner, a Lutheran, most of the Gothic Rosenburg was demolished and the castle was reconstructed in Renaissance style with 13 towers.
+Their descendants adopted the Protestant faith in the course of the 16th century and made Rosenburg a center of Austrian Reformation history.
+Leopold Grabner zu Rosenburg and his son Sebastian II Grabner zu Rosenburg should be mentioned here.
+Under the two Grabners, who belonged to the Protestant and Lutheran classes, the Rosenburg became a center of Protestantism in Lower Austria.
+Protestant literature was printed in a printing press specially set up at the castle by Leopold Grabner.
+From 1593 to 1597, under the rule and by order of Sebastian II Grabner, most of the Gothic Rosenburg was demolished and the castle was reconstructed in Renaissance style with 13 towers.
 Troubles beset the area in 1611 when the Counter Reformation caused yet another change in landlords.
 That was when the Roman Catholic Cardinal Franz von Dietrichstein (1570 – 1636) gained control of the Rosenburg.
 In 1614 Rosenburg he further expanded to include tournament grounds and 46 arcades.

 The cardinal's tenure did not please the local Protestants, for in 1620, the castle was besieged and finally conquered by Lutheran troops of the "Horner Bund" ("Horn Union", referring to the nearby town of Horn).

 Finally, the Rosenburg became the property of the House of Sprinzenstein.
 When Countess Maria Regina von Sprinzenstein married Count Leopold Graf Hoyos in 1681, the two dynasties merged and the new landlords of the Rosenburg were now called "von Hoyos-Sprinzenstein".